Isolina Carrillo

 Isolina Carrillo (December 9, 1907 – February 21, 1996) was a Cuban composer, singer and pianist.
 She was a member of the vocal group Conjunto Siboney.

-In the 1940s, she achieved her greatest recognition as a composer of boleros, guarachas and sones.
-Her songs included "Fiesta de besos", "Canción sin amor", "Increíble" and the most famous of all her works, "Dos gardenias", composed in 1945.
-This last composition has been covered by many singers such as Daniel Santos, Antonio Machin, Pedro Vargas, Maria Rita, among others.
+In the 1940s, she composed boleros, guarachas and sones.
+Her songs included "Fiesta de besos", "Canción sin amor", "Increíble" and "Dos gardenias", composed in 1945.
+This last composition has been covered by many singers, including Daniel Santos, Antonio Machin, Pedro Vargas, Maria Rita and Ibrahim Ferrer.

 Date Range of DAHR Recordings: 1946 - 1949